GodsKnight77/Little-Knight/README.md

 ![Image](Images/Little%20Knight%20Readme%20Image.png)

 This is a little game I've been working on, and I decided I would give people the opportunity to play it as I work on it.
-As of now it's going to be an atmospheric action-puzzle, survival horror game.
+As of now it's going to be an atmospheric action survival, puzzle horror game.

 v1.0.1-alpha and v1.0.13-alpha are out now, and the combat controls are much better.
 They were so janky in v1.0.0-alpha.
 I did remove thrusting and blocking temporarily however, until I can make them feel smooth and fun.